acer51-doctom/how-to-JNUSTool/assets/Section1.md

 # Section I: What is JNUSTool?

-JNUSTool is a, well, tool to redownload system files like SWKBD.rpl which is the "driver" to make the Wii U Keyboard work and appear on the GamePad. <br>
+JNUSTool is a, well, tool to redownload system files like SWKBD.rpl which is the "driver" <br>
+to make the Wii U Keyboard work and appear on the GamePad. <br>
 It is helpful in a lot of situations, exemple, if you have a custom file and want to put the original one.